 The Name of the Cat by Barbara Holland, an anecdotal nonfiction book, notes "Men who hate catsand women say cats are like women, and will refer to the most swaggeringly masculine tom as 'she'."

 Broadly applies to Harry Potter.
-Hermione's cat Crookshanks is a male, but Mr. Filch owns a mean female cat, Mrs. Norris, while Hagrid owns a friendly male dog, Fang — they can be seen as counterparts since their owners are both Hogwarts caretakers with contrasting personalities.
+Mr. Filch owns a female cat while Hagrid owns a male dog—-they can be seen as counterparts since their owners are both Hogwarts caretakers with contrasting personalities.
 When it comes to Animagus forms and Patronuses, the characters who get cats are women (McGonagall and Umbridge) and the characters who get dogs are men (Sirius and Ron).

 In the pilot of The Brady Bunch, the boys have a pet dog and the girls have a pet cat.
 Only the dog continued to the series, and even him for not very long due to Animal Existence Failure.